Financial-Times/n-ui/README.md

 #### Bower linking

-To work with n-ui when it's bower linked into an app you will need to `export NEXT_APP_SHELL=local" in your app and then proceed exactly as you would for any other component
+To work with n-ui when it's bower linked into an app you will need to `export NEXT_APP_SHELL=local` in your app and then proceed exactly as you would for any other component

 ## A11y testing